Flabbyaxe272/recipebook/README.md

 ## Roadmap

 I'm still learning so I don't know how this project will go.
-But if it does start taking off, I want to start tracking progress of features in the Projects section.
+But if it does start taking off, I want to start tracking progress of features.

 ## Contributing

-I use a python venv that I use to run it locally.
-I used to use [squidfunk's docker](https://hub.docker.com/r/squidfunk/mkdocs-material), but ran into issues when I started using Fedora 42.
-I'll most likely learn how Fedora works, and get it running in a docker again, but that's what happened.
+So I use [Material for MKDocs](https://squidfunk.github.io/mkdocs-material/), basically taking a simple document structure (Markdown) and turning it into a static webpage with features like search.

-If you want to get started, you can follow the directions from the documentation [here](https://squidfunk.github.io/mkdocs-material/getting-started/), or you can see what I do below.
+To contribute to the recipes, use the [Recipe Template](docs/recipes/.templates/Recipe%20Template.md) and save with title name.
+You can leave out unnecessary descriptors ("the", "at", "in") so it's shortened.

-Keep in mind, I'm very much a beginner, and am, by no means, an expert in python, shell scripting, or how to develop a website.
+Keep in mind, I'm very much a beginner, and am, by no means, an expert in python, or how to develop a website.
 But I am here trying my best out.